wilhelmusolejr/Philippine-Currency-Identifier/README.md

 ## Requirements
 * Mobile Device: A compatible mobile device with a functional camera and audio output capabilities
-* RAM Memory: A minimum of 500mb of available RAM.
 * Storage Memory: A minimum of 100mb of available storage.
 * Android Version: Supported by Android version 7 and up to avail all the application features.